Published: 26th of May, 2020 by Patrick Carpen.Last updated: October 17, 2023 at 16:12 pm

 The story of Neesa Gopaul began when her now deceased biological father met her mother working at a restaurant.
 Reportedly, the man fell in love with the young and charming Bibi Shareema Gopaul.
 He subsequently ended his first marriage and remarried with Shareema.
 The union produced two offspring – two beautiful girls of whom Neesa Gopaul was the elder.

 During the police interrogation, some witnesses suggested that the young girl Neesa was being drugged and raped by Mr. Jarvis Small – with the knowledge of her mother over whom Mr. Small seemed to have exercised near-total control.
-Speculatively, the motive for the murder might have been twofold: to silence Neesa from reporting the repeated rapes and to remove her as the only barrier which stood in the way of claiming ownership of the property which her father had given to her before he died.
+Speculatively, the motive for the murder might have been twofold: to silence Neesa from reporting the repeated rapes and to remove her as the only barrier which stood in the way of claiming ownership of the property which her father had bequeathed to her before his death.

 Neesa was brutally murdered, her head battered beyond recognition, and stuffed into a suitcase.
 The perpetrators took her to the Madewini Creek along the Linden-Soesdyke Highway and dumped the suitcase with her lifeless body.
 Dumbbells were attached to the suitcase to ensure that it did not resurface.